shirleyobih1/path-cc.github.io/_services/credit-accounts.md

     The Partnership to Advance Throughput Computing (PATh) project is funded by the NSF to advance High Throughput Computing (HTC) and its impact on research and education.
-To achieve this goal, PATh operates a fabric of capacity services that ranges from Research Computing Facilitation, to Access Points capable of managing distributed HTC workloads.
-Starting January 2022, PATh will add to its fabric of services support for capacity credit accounts.
+To achieve this goal, PATh operates a fabric of capacity services that ranges from Research Computing Facilitation to Access Points capable of managing distributed HTC workloads.
+PATh has added to its fabric of services support for capacity credit accounts.
 weight: 3
 published: true